• Free shipping on all orders

 Image Credit: Apicha Bas, Shutterstock

-2. It’s Showing You Affection.
+2. It’s Showing Your Affection.

 Oddly enough, cats also stare at people to show affection.
 Even though cats are considered vocal animals, they communicate in nonverbal ways too.
 One of the most common nonverbal signs that your cat loves you is win they stare at you without blinking.

 Similarly, cats sometimes stare at you even when you’re not giving them attention.
 This is still a form of affection and attachment.
 Because the cat’s entire world revolves around you, it’s likely staring at you just to see what you are doing.
-Just as children follow their parents around, cats are the same way with their owners.
+Just as children follow their parents around, cats are the same way as their owners.

 hepper-single-cat-paw-divider-e1614923017121Don’t Forget About Body Language